docker-library/docs/rails/README-content.md

 # What is Ruby on Rails?

-Ruby on Rails, often simply referred to as Rails, is an open source web application framework which runs via the Ruby programming language.
-It is a full-stack framework: it allows creating pages and applications that gather information from the web server, talk to or query the database, and render templates out of the box.
+Ruby on Rails or, simply, Rails is an open source web application framework which runs on the Ruby programming language.
+It is a full-stack framework.
+This means that "out of the box", Rails can create pages and applications that gather information from a web server, talk to or query a database, and render templates.
 As a result, Rails features a routing system that is independent of the web server.

 > [wikipedia.org/wiki/Ruby_on_Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails)

 # How to use this image

-## Create a `Dockerfile` in your rails app project
+## Create a `Dockerfile` in your Rails app project

     FROM rails:onbuild

 Put this file in the root of your app, next to the `Gemfile`.

-This image includes multiple `ONBUILD` triggers so that should be all that you need for most applications.
+This image includes multiple `ONBUILD` triggers which should cover most applications.
 The build will `COPY . /usr/src/app`, `RUN bundle install`, `EXPOSE 3000`, and set the default command to `rails server`.

-Then build and run the docker image.
+You can then build and run the Docker image:

     docker build -t my-rails-app .
     docker run --name some-rails-app -d my-rails-app

-Test it by visiting `http://container-ip:3000` in a browser.
-On the other hand, if you need access outside the host on port 8080:
+You can test it by visiting `http://container-ip:3000` in a browser or, if you need access outside the host, on port 8080:

     docker run --name some-rails-app -p 8080:3000 -d my-rails-app

-Then hit `http://localhost:8080` or `http://host-ip:8080` in a browser.
+You can then go to `http://localhost:8080` or `http://host-ip:8080` in a browser.